 Patients whose sinus and nasal passages do not drain properly may develop chronic sinusitis.
 A 2012 study discovered that chiropractic treatment gave patients relief from all symptoms after their first adjustment.

-Headaches and migraines, particularly those originating from the neck, respond well to chiropractic adjustment of the spine coupled with neck exercises.
+Headaches and migraines, particularly those originating from the neck, respond well to a combination of chiropractic adjustment of the spine and neck exercises.